unoplatform/uno.toolkit.ui/doc/helpers/itemsrepeater-extensions.md

 > [!NOTE]
 > While the `SelectedItems` property **needs** to be bound to a property of type `object[]`,
-> the `SelectedItem` property can be bound to a property of type `object` or the type of items-source's item.
+> the `SelectedItem` property can be bound to a property of type `object` or the item type of the `ItemsSource` collection.

 ### Remarks

-- The selection feature from this extensions support ItemTemplate whose the root element is a `SelectorItem` or `ToggleButton`(which includes `Chip`).
+- The selection feature from this extension supports ItemTemplate whose root element is a `SelectorItem` or `ToggleButton`(which includes `Chip`).
 - `RadioButton`: Multiple mode is not supported due to control limitation.